Shaftesbury Homes and Arethusa: Training ships

-In January 1866, the Pall Mall Gazette revealed the dire conditions suffered by boys in the causal ward of the Lambeth Workhouse.
+In January 1866, the Pall Mall Gazette revealed the dire conditions suffered by boys in the casual ward of the Lambeth Workhouse.
 Lord Shaftesbury became patron to the society, and he launched an initiative to take boys off the streets and give them onboard maritime training.
 They were soon resident on board the Chichester, a redundant naval frigate moored off Greenhithe which could house 250 boys at a time.
 This succeeded and by 1874, 1,300 boys had graduated.
 A second frigate was obtained thanks to a £5,000 donation from Lady Burdett-Coutts: this was the Arethusa and she was moored alongside the Chichester.
 In 1919 the society renamed itself as Shaftesbury Homes and Arethusa and the Prince of Wales, the future Edward VIII became president.

 The move to Upnor on the River Medway occurred in 1933, when the Arethusa was broken up and replaced by the steel-hulled, four-masted barque Peking.
 Renamed Arethusa II, it was refitted in Chatham Dockyard and then moored across the River Medway, in Lower Upnor.
 The figurehead from the wooden warship was preserved and displayed by Arethusa Pier in Upnor.
 Shore-side accommodation and a swimming pool was built, and this continues today (2017) as the Arethusa Venture Centre.
 An ocean-going steam yacht, the Glen Strathallan was donated to the society in 1955.